 Our wholly-owned subsidiary, Clene Australia Pty Ltd ("Clene Australia"), was established in Australia on March 5, 2018 and is subject to corporate income tax at a rate of 25.0% and 27.5% for the three and nine months ended September 30, 2021 and 2020, respectively.
 Clene Australia total income tax expense was \$0.1 million and \$0.2 million for the three and nine months ended September 30, 2021, respectively.
+During the three and nine months ended September 30, 2021, respectively.
+During the three and nine months ended September 30, 2021, respectively.
 During the three and nine months ended September 30, 2020, Clene Australia had no taxable income no provision for income taxes.
-We recorded \$0.4 million and \$1.1 million as other income during the three and nine months ended September 30, 2021 for a refund of research and development credits pertaining to Clene Australia for the 2021 tax year.
-We recorded \$2.6 million as other income during the three and nine months ended September 30, 2020 for a refund of research and development credits pertaining to Clene Australia for the 2020 tax year.
+We recorded \$0.4 million and \$1.1 million as other income during the three and nine months ended September 30, 2021 for a refund of research and development credits pertaining to Clene Australia for the 2020 tax year.